Iowa Juvenile Home

 The Iowa Juvenile Home/Girls State Training School (IJH/GSTS) was a correctional facility for juveniles located in Toledo, Iowa.
-A part of the Iowa Department of Human Services, it held girls who were adjudicated as delinquents and youth of both genders who were adjudicated as needing assistance.
+A part of the Iowa Department of Human Services, it held girls who were adjudicated as delinquents and youth of all genders who were adjudicated as needing assistance.
 The former campus has 27 acre of space.

 History

 The IJH first opened as an Iowa facility for children in 1920.
 Several Bible colleges used the site before the state government bought it that year; it served as an orphanage and then as a home for children.
 The delinquent girls served by IJH were of the ages 12-18.
 Those adjudicated as in need of assistance (CINA) were under 18.
 The IJH had capacity for 45 girls and 12 boys, with an overall capacity of 57.

 Unlike the Iowa Training School for Boys in Eldora, Iowa Juvenile Home was established as a treatment facility, and therefore not secured nor locked.
 As of 2013 the facility, with $10 million in annual funding, was one of the largest employers in Tama County.